mellowaru/kawaii-urn-theme/README.md

   <img src="https://github.com/mellowawa/kawaii-urn/blob/main/assets/ex-cs-even.png">
 </p>

+## Fonts
+The Default font for this theme is [Cherry Bomb One](https://fonts.google.com/specimen/Cherry+Bomb+One).
+As a fallback Noto Sans is used

 ## Installation
 There is *no* installation script provided with this.
 Installation is done via the [urn-settings](https://github.com/mellowawa/urn-settings) tool.